Dolphin (emulator): Ishiiruka

 In reaction to the removal of Direct3D 9 support, Dolphin developer Tino created an unofficial fork called Ishiiruka on 18 October 2013.
 The name is Japanese for Dall's porpoise.
 Although the focus is Windows with Direct3D 9 and 11 support, Linux versions also exist.

 The fork attempts to remedy performance problems present in Dolphin such as microstuttering due to shader compilation, however, it relies on asynchronous shader compilation to achieve this, which is not a full solution and in some cases results in pop in.
 Ishiiruka serves as base for the canonical client of the Super Smash Bros.
 Melee netplay communities Faster Melee and SmashLadder.

 John Linneman of Eurogamer talks in the October 2016 Metroid Prime episode of their Digital Foundry Retro video series about Ishiiruka.
 He compares playing Metroid Prime via Ishiiruka to playing it on original hardware, Wii and GameCube, and upstream Dolphin.
 Linneman argues that "the benefits [of emulation] kind of outweigh any of the smaller issues that you might encounter".
 He continues to point out features of Ishiiruka that "allow you to push the visuals beyond what you can achieve using standard Dolphin.
 For instance, you can add lots of cool additional enhancements like depth of field, ambient occlusion, various types of color correction and a whole lot more [...].
 It's also worth noting that this version of Dolphin helps avoid the shader compilation stutters that plagued the official release of the emulator and it leads to a much more fluid experience."

 As with Dolphin, development is hosted on GitHub.

 PrimeHack

 PrimeHack is a version of Dolphin created by shiiion that has been modified to play Metroid Prime: Trilogy on PC with keyboard and mouse controls.
 Two variants exist of PrimeHack – one is based on Ishiiruka, the other one on Dolphin proper.
 The latter is as of October 2019 the focus of development after it laid dormant between February and October 2019.

 The source code is hosted on GitHub.

+DolphinUWP

+DolphinUWP is a third-party fork of Dolphin for Xbox One, Xbox One S, Xbox One X, Xbox Series X and Series S. This version of Dolphin Emulator is not available for download through the Microsoft Store, and requires the use of developer mode on the Xbox console.

+The source code is hosted on GitHub.